odoo/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 When clicked, a drop-down menu with existing products in the database appear.
 Select the desired product from the drop-down menu to add it to the quotation template.

-.. tip::
 If the desired product isn't readily visible, type the name of the desired product in the :guilabel:`Product` field, and the option appears in the drop-down menu.
 Products can also be found by clicking :guilabel:`Search More...` from the drop-down menu.

+.. tip::
+   In Odoo 17, it is now possible to add event-related products (booths and registrations) to quotation templates.
+To do so, click the :guilabel:`Product` field, type in `Event`, and select the desired event-related product from the resulting drop-down menu.

 .. note::
    When a product is added to a quotation template, the default :guilabel:`Quantity` is `1`, but